John Pott: Migration

+Poisoning trial

-In 1623, Dr. Potts gained notoriety as the individual who prepared the poison served the Native Americans during a "peace ceremony" at Jamestown, killing 200 of them in retaliation for the Indian Massacre of 1622 which killed nearly a third of the colonists the preceding year.
+In 1623, Dr. Potts gained notoriety as the individual who prepared the poison served to the Native Americans during a "peace ceremony" at Jamestown, killing 200 of them in retaliation for the Indian massacre of 1622 which killed nearly a third of the colonists the preceding year.
 However, after thorough investigation, Pott was cleared of the charge and restored to his Council seat.
 The mystery was never solved.
 In 1625, he was commissioned a member of the Governor's Council, in which office he continued a number of years.
 In 1628 he was chosen Governor, and held the position from 1629 until the early part of 1630, when, being accused of stealing cattle, he was superseded by Sir John Harvey.
 Pott(s) was convicted for cattle theft by the Council on July 9, 1630.

 The jury for the trial, however, was totally subservient to the obvious wishes of Sir John Harvey.
 Pott was found guilty and confined to his plantation, Harrop, the first settlement in the area of what is now Williamsburg, where he learned that his entire estate was to be confiscated.
 Further sentencing was suspended "until his Majestie's pleasure" be known.
 Governor Harvey now faced a sensitive political problem.
 He fervently desired that Pott be dishonored and banished from the colony.
 The physician, however, had much popular support and, in addition, his skills as a physician were still desperately required by the colony.
 Pott's wife rose from her sickbed and returned to England to plead her husband's case before the king.
 Apparently Harvey had little choice but to extricate himself from a difficult political situation as gracefully as possible.
 The governor therefore appealed to the king to pardon Dr. Pott, "as he was by far the best physician in the colony ... skilled in epidemicals."
 Pott was subsequently pardoned, his estate was returned, and he resumed his medical practice in the colony.